PERSPECTIVE LIVING MAGAZINE

 The ‘Climate Scientist Who Refused to fly’: new victory, new perspective?

-The climate scientist Dr. Grimalda, who refused to fly for his research trip and was fired as a result, has won a legal victory.
+The climate scientist Dr. Grimalda refused to fly for his research trip and was fired as a result.
+But now he has won a legal victory.
 In an unusual turn of events, his former employer has decided to offer legal compensation for his dismissal.
-Meanwhile, his lawyer in the case has asked an interesting question.
+Meanwhile, his lawyer in the case has also asked an interesting question.
 Is this the beginning of a new perspective on how our work affects the state of the earth?
+(And please don’t forget to watch a trailer of a beautiful movie about Dr Grimalda’s incredible journey below.)

 Feeling a little overwhelmed by life’s choices?
-Why not join the small street book library movement?
-Let unique thrift books come to you, at the right place at the right time.
-Says Mary Contrary: it will do you the world of good.
+Why not join find out if you have a little street library nearby?
+Let its unique, one of a kind, or bestseller second-hand book come to you.
+At the right place at the right time.
+Says Mary Contrary: It will do you the world of good.

 A new architectural-defying project is about to offer an ecological way of life in one of the largest cities in the Netherlands.
 Comprised of two tower blocks, Wonderwoods will have tall trees and lush shrubs attached to it.
 It will offer a new urban living for people, trees and biodiversity all in one.
-We spoke with landscape architect Timo Cents.
+We spoke with landscape architect Timo Cents who tells us all about this vertical forest in the city.

-For centuries we have been fascinated by art and how it imitates life.
-They say it started with cave paintings.
-With all those images of people and animals, which reflected an image of life at that time.
-So who could have known that in the meantime someone else has been imitating us!
+For centuries we have been fascinated by the question ‘does art imitate life?
+Or whether it is the other way around?
+In the meantime, who could have known that something else has been imitating us!
 None other than nature.
 Hey little person, it seems to say: what are you doing in that tree?

 About life: The ”elderly” lady with the caravan and the magic shed